 For Newly Qualified Nurses it is important to note that attendance at core induction and the monthly CPD programme will fulfill your requirements for Flying Start completion and the necessary learning required for your first revalidation as a registered nurse.

-The induction pack is divided into 4 sections; each section has a checklist that you are required to complete.
+The induction pack is divided into 4 sections; each section has a checklist that you are equired to complete.

 Sections 1 - 3 should be completed within the first 3 months of your induction.
 Section 4 - provides information about your ongoing development.